 It is too soon to find data relative to the impact of COVID-19 on homelessness and there is concern that evictions will make the problem worse.
-In mid-February 2021, Kentucky's Healthy at Home Eviction Relief Fund application program reopened.
-Learn more about that program here.

 It's also notable that many individuals/households with full-time jobs (including city employees) qualify for housing programs and many more are already housing insecure with only "one paycheck away" from becoming homeless.

-Data from the National Low-Income Housing Coalition website shows that there is a 75,000-unit shortage of rental homes affordable and available for extremely low- income renters in Kentucky, and that 66% of these renters have a severe cost burden.
+Data from the National Low-Income Housing Coalition website shows that there is a 75,000-unit shortage of rental homes affordable and available for extremely low-income renters in Kentucky, and that 66% of these renters have a severe cost burden.
 Go here to enter your city's zip code to see affordable home availability.